 Bhautik is an adventure lover and a trained mountaineer.
 Before joining the svasara team, he has worked for wildlife NGOs and travel companies.
 He has immense experience in field research, wildlife rescue and census recording in Gujarat for population estimates of leopard, crocodile and different species of birds.
 He is a keen birder and photographer, and considers his passion to be able to identify the countless species of birds and reptiles.
 Hailing from hometown Vadodara, he is fluent in its local language Gujarati as well as English & Hindi.

 A field biologist with a keen passion and knowledge on amphibians.
-Anusua has done her Masters in Biodiversity and has done her reasearch on the amphibians of The Western Ghats.
-Being close to the Western Ghats she has been exploring unknown and unexplored locations.
+Anusua has done her Masters in Biodiversity.
+Being close to the Western Ghats she has been exploring unknown and unexplored locations while researching the amphibians of this region.
 She takes life as a challenge, come what may.
-She has been assiociated with several NGOs and projects involving various species.
+She has been associated with several NGOs and projects involving various species.
 She believes conservation should follow a bottom-up approach.
 A traveller by heart and a researcher by passion she wishes to build her own terrarium house, consisting of all endemic frog species someday.
 Anusua is fluent in English, Hindi, & Bengali.